FACING DISCRIMINATION AT WORK? CONTACT OUR EMPLOYMENT DISCRIMINATION ATTORNEYS IN LOS ANGELES

 Unfair Treatment at Work

-If you believe you have received unfair treatment at work as a result of any of the above factors, you have the right to pursue legal action.
-The process starts by obtaining the services of an attorney and filing a complaint with the state’s correct agency (Equal Employment Opportunity Commission or California Department of Justice).
-An attorney will help you investigate the details of your case and provide guidance on how to proceed.
-If the court deems you have been discriminated against as an employee, you could be awarded financial compensation for your hardship.
+If you believe you have received unfair treatment at work, an attorney will help you investigate the details and build your case.
+If the court deems you were discriminated against as an employee, you could be awarded financial compensation for your hardship.